 - Is it too late?
 Can we alter fate?

-Here we’ll survey the whole time span of time travel films throughout Hollywood history.
+Here we’ll survey the whole time span of time travel films throughout Hollywood history and how these movies address those questions above.
 Let’s move through time!

 Based on a Mark Twain novel from 1889, A Connecticut Yankee In King Arthur’s Court is a funny musical about time travel.
 It stars Bing Crosby — the 1900s singer most famous for his rendition of “White Christmas” — as a mechanic who in the year 1912 bumps his head on a crowbar and is thrown back to Britain in the year 528 AD.
 Film critics generally agree it is the first time travel movie ever made.
 In terms of historical importance, it’s a whimsical story that works because it plays off fun and universal fantasy: What kind of chaos and fun would you have if you could travel in time?
 Bing Crosby shows us.